Jasata/pmapi/README.md

      git clone --recurse-submodules https://github.com/jasata/pmapi .

+## How to update as submodule

+    # change to the submodule directory
+    cd ui

+    # checkout desired branch
+    git checkout master

+    # update
+    git pull

+    # get back to your project root
+    cd ..

+    # now the submodules are in the state you want, so
+    git commit -am "Pulled down update to /ui"

 ## nginx Configuration
 Site file '/etc/nginx/sites-available/default' (or which ever is relevant) needs to reflect uWSGI configuration.